CharlieWoodhouse/Land_of_Despair/README.md

 - The aim is to see how long you can survive, with round-based scoring.

 ### Playable Character Movement
+When any of the WASD keys are pressed, the character will change direction:

 ![Playable Character Walking](https://github.com/CharlieWoodhouse/Land_of_Despair/assets/147112008/6287b3ed-c281-4460-ac44-f0ff93150b51)

 ### Zombie Movement
+Depending on the direction the player is moving, will determine the zombies direction:

 ![Zombie Walking](https://github.com/CharlieWoodhouse/Land_of_Despair/assets/147112008/faa5deeb-7fcf-4314-9b35-2b80f29033c2)